Lose 5% of This And Watch Your Health Improve Dramatically

 This finding fully reinforces what I’ve been saying for years as metabolic syndrome is linked to a number of deadly conditions like heart disease, diabetes, stroke and more.

 The study’s authors wrote this about their findings.
-“If you’re overweight or obese, even losing just a little is better than none.
+“If you’re overweight, even losing just a little is better than none.
 But the rewards appear to be greater for those who manage to lose more.”

 “The evidence to date suggests that a 5 to 10 percent weight loss for those with excess weight is beneficial to one’s health.
 A higher level could potentially lead to lower cardiometabolic risk.”